salesforce/bazel-eclipse/docs/bef/install.md

 If you would like a newer build of the Bazel Eclipse feature, you should Eclipse built-in *Help > Check for Updates* functionality.

-### Using the Bazel Eclipse Feature

-Now that your tool chain is ready, it is time to start using it.
-We cover how to use the Bazel Eclipse feature [in our User's Guide](using_the_feature.md).